-Do you need to make a balance transfer of an outstanding amount from one credit card to another?
+Do you need to make a balance transfer of your current balance from one credit card to another?

 If so, then you need to watch your dates carefully in order to get the most out of your balance transfer.

-If you have recently applied for a new 0% balance transfer credit card, then you may have chosen to request the balance transfer at the same time as when you applied for the new card.
+Have you recently applied for a new 0% balance transfer credit card?
+If so, then you may have chosen to request the balance transfer at the same time as when you applied for the new card.

 Alternatively, you may have chosen to wait and see if you are accepted for the new credit card first.
 In this way you can see what credit limit you have been given, before you apply to transfer any balance.